What Do Landlords Need To Know About Investing In Property In 2021

 The other thing I would say, and it’s a little tip I’ve always done, is I always buy around November December time if I can.
 This is when everybody kind of goes on holiday even other investors, and people are desperate to sell so you can usually find a good deal.
 So, bearing in mind the year we’ve had I’d probably hold off a little unless you’re an experienced landlord, in which case, the most important thing is getting the right property on the right street.

 I think out of all of the recent changes the EPC is probably the biggest one that landlords may not have got to grips with.
-Just like you need to have a plan to invest your money or wait for a property to hit a certain house price points that you can take equity out and reinvest every landlord across the country is going to have to have a plan of how you’re going to get their property (if it’s not already) to a C rating from an EPC perspective.
+Just like you need to have a plan to invest your money or wait for a property to hit a certain house price points that you can take equity out and reinvest every landlord across the country is going to have a plan of how you’re going to get their property (if it’s not already) to a C rating from an EPC perspective.

 We’ve all got targets to achieve, and it’s not just landlords that are going to be hit by this change.
 For example, some really interesting stuff happened recently.
 If you’re a developer, from 2025, which isn’t that long away in property years, you won’t be able to fit traditional boilers like gas and oil boilers anymore.
 You’re going to have to go for alternative methods.
 That’s going to massively impact all properties in the future, but homeowners and landlords are going to have to look at retrofitting different types of heating systems that are more energy-efficient.